ecadlabs/taquito/packages/taquito-tezbridge-wallet/README.md

 # Taquito Tezbridge Wallet package

-`@taquito/tezbridge-wallet` is an npm package that provides developers with ledger signing functionality for Taquito.
+`@taquito/tezbridge-wallet` is an npm package that provides developers with Tezbridge Wallet functionality for Taquito.
 It can be injected as follows:

 ```ts
 import { TezosToolkit } from '@taquito/taquito'